ergoplatform/ergodocs/docs/mining/rent.md

 # Ergo's Storage Rent

-Ergo's design prioritizes long-term economic sustainability and one of the key strategies to ensure this is the implementation of storage rent or *'demurrage'*.
-This can be likened to 'on-chain garbage collection', a mechanism that not only mitigates the issue of blockchain bloat but also turns it into a profitable venture.
+Ergo's design emphasizes long-term economic sustainability.
+One of the key strategies to ensure this is the implementation of storage rent or *'demurrage'*.
+This mechanism, akin to 'on-chain garbage collection', not only mitigates the issue of blockchain bloat but also turns it into a profitable venture.

 ## Key Features

-- Starting from block **1,051,200** (July 20th, 2023), miners have the option to charge storage rent or fully spend the box if its value doesn't cover the rent.
+- Starting from block **1,051,200** (July 20th, 2023), miners can charge storage rent or fully spend the box if its value doesn't cover the rent.
 - Storage fees serve as an additional source of rewards for miners, supplementing block and transaction rewards.
 - By reducing the storage load, storage fees eliminate potential extra costs that could arise from excessive state growth.
 - Storage fees stimulate coin circulation and deter deflation, thereby preventing illiquidity and congestion in the currency system.